playmusicexporter/playmusicexporter/README.md

 If you are unable to do that, but you still want to support this project, you could send me some bitcoins instead: 1NdzpDWPQ53xWT5fraGPZX5F9XrKiPBXjp

 I will distribute bitcoins send to me to others helping on the project too, so that other people contributing also have a piece of the cake.

-I might later set up [BitHub](https://github.com/WhisperSystems/BitHub) for this purpose later (if there are a lot of donations to distribute), but this project is a little small for that, and BitHub works based on the commit count only, which I would like to modify before setting that up.

 ### Copyright